finvu/finvu-rebit-aa-jws/README.md

 We use Json Web Signature (JWS) method to sign the content, as descirbed in RFC7515 here: https://www.rfc-editor.org/rfc/rfc7515.txt

 As described in the RFC, a JWS contains 3 sections, i.e. A header, the content and the signature.
 All sections are base64 encoded.
-JWS is typically transmitted in JSON Serialization format, which is represented as 3 base64 encodes strings as a continuous string, each string separated by a dot.
+JWS is typically transmitted in JSON Serialization format, which is represented as 3 base64 encoded strings as a continuous string, each string separated by a dot.

 As per the REBIT specifications, the content is already being sent in the http body of the message, hence including content in the JWS will be  duplication of data and inefficient.